PanPeople/PTM_project/README.md

 We are the members of the scientific association working on the [PWr Diving Crew](http://robocik.pwr.edu.pl/) research project.

-We are involved in building an AUV class underwater robot - BlueNemo
+We are involved in building an AUV class underwater robot - BlueNemo.

 Currently, preparing for international competitions, we are working on a new vehicle, for which we are preparing support for the following sensors:

-* AHRS (IMU module with internal processing and filtration)
+* AHRS (IMU module with internal processing and filtration),
-* Bar02 pressure, which among others allows for depth estimation.
+* Bar02 diigtal pressure and temperature sensor, which among others allows for depth estimation.

 We will also use LCD screen as a control/reading panel (eventually it could be OLED screen), which will be located inside the robot.